pedrotura/pedrotura/README.md

 ## Welcome to my wondrous GitHub profile.
 Make yourselves at home!

-My name is Pedro and I'm a 19-year-old student currently in my fifth semester of graduation.
+My name is Pedro and I'm a 20-year-old student currently in my sixth semester of graduation.
 Since I'm majoring in Information Systems, my interests are naturally skewed towards technology, problem solving and all different sorts of innovation.
 I look forward to learning a whole lot with GitHub!

 ## Stuff I'm familiar with